-Participants that fail to deliver their assigned Energy Deployment and do not obtain a waiver for that failure will pay a Delivery Failure Charge.
-The Delivery Failure Charge for each hour is the Charge Rate applicable for the subject hour multiplied by the MWh of energy that were required to be, but were not, delivered pursuant to the assigned Energy Deployment during such hour.
-The Charge Rate in all cases includes the higher of the Day-Ahead Price and Real-Time Price, relative to the Operating Day hour in which the Energy Delivery Failure occurred, from the Applicable Price Index for the Subregion in which the Energy Delivery Failure occurred (see BPM 206 Settlement Pricing for more information).
-If both the Day-Ahead Price and Real-Time Price are negative on the Operating Day hour in which the Energy Delivery Failure occurred, the higher of their positive values over the last 30 days will be used for the Charge Rate.
-The Charge Rate also includes a multiplier, known as the Delivery Failure Factor, which increases with a Participant's additional Energy Delivery Failures in a Cumulative Delivery Failure Window, and if the Energy Delivery Failure was a Non-Covered Delivery Failure.
+Participants that fail to deliver the entirety or a portion of their assigned MW amount of Energy Deployment and do not obtain a Waiver (see Section 7) for that failure will pay a Delivery Failure Charge.
+The Delivery Failure Charge for each hour is the Charge Rate applicable for the subject hour multiplied by the MWh amount that was not delivered.

+The Charge Rate applicable to the hour of the Delivery Failure will be determined using the higher of the Day-Ahead Price and Real-Time Price, relative to the Operating hour in which the Energy Delivery Failure occurred, from the Applicable Price Index for the Subregion applicable to the location of the delivering entity (see BPM 206 Settlement Pricing for more information).

+The Charge Rate also includes a multiplier, known as the Delivery Failure Factor; the Charge Rate is higher if the Energy Delivery Failure is a Non-Covered Delivery Failure than if other Participants provide the non-delivered energy in a Covered Delivery Failure.
+The Charge Rates increase if a Participant has additional Energy Delivery Failure(s) in a Cumulative Delivery Failure Period.
 The varying Charge Rates are shown in Table 1.